-Deus Ex averts the trope; you can be damaged in the arms, head, legs, and chest.
-Enough head and chest damage kills you; arm damage affects accuracy and prevents you from using weapons or equipment that require both arms; and leg damage slows you.
-If both your legs are reduced to black, you have to crawl, although you are strangely in no danger of bleeding to death.
-(If you've taken enough damage to lose both legs, though, you're probably gonna be killed soon anyway.)
+Deus Ex averts the trope.
+You can be damaged in the arms, head, legs, and chest.
+Enough head and chest damage kills you, arm damage affects accuracy which prevents you from using weapons or equipment that require both arms, and leg damage slows you.
+If both of your legs are reduced to black, you have to crawl, although you are strangely in no danger of bleeding to death.
+If you've taken enough damage to lose both legs though, you're probably gonna be killed soon anyway.

-The lack of risk of bleeding to death could easily be explained with a bit of handwavium to which the player is exposed early on; JC Denton, like his brother Paul, is one of about three people possessing nano-augmentations, which would logically be engineered to keep the user alive to the extent possible.
-Since one of the installable augmentations is one that replenishes health, (at the cost of gradual consumption of the player's finite bioelectrical energy) this theory gains more weight.
+The lack of risk of bleeding to death could easily be explained with a bit of handwavium to which the player is exposed to early on.
+JC Denton, like his brother Paul, is one of about three people possessing nano-augmentations, which would logically be engineered to keep the user alive to the best extent possible.
+Since one of the installable augmentations is one that replenishes health (at the cost of gradual consumption of the player's finite bioelectrical energy), this theory gains more weight.
 It's not a huge stretch to assume that even the most basic level of augmentations is made to eject foreign bodies and seal wounds, even if bloodloss could only be catered for by a more specific augmentation.

-The implementation is not quite ... perfect, which (given enough efforts) can lead to such wonders as head, hopping around without rest of the body.
+The implementation is not quite ... perfect, which (given enough effort) can lead to such wonders as a head hopping around without the rest of the body.

 This is averted in the sequel and The Nameless Mod.
 Beating on unconscious bodies will kill them.
 A bug in the game engine for Deus Ex can kill bodies that have a door close on them.
-This can be annoying in the DXE mission in The Nameless Mod.
-You cannot kill anyone in the mission, and if you knock a guard out in a doorway, and the door closes on them, it kills them and causes you to fail the mission.
+This can be annoying in the DXE mission from The Nameless Mod.
+You cannot kill anyone in the mission, and if you knock a guard out in a doorway while the door closes on them, it kills them and causes you to fail the mission.

 One interesting side-effect of this trope is games in which you get EVEN STRONGER when your health is critical, either due to a Limit Break or some equipped item, learned ability, or innate character trait which unleashes an automatic power-up to compensate for critical HP loss.